-Office for People with Developmental Disabilities (OPWDD) is a state agency that supports people who have:
+Office for People with Developmental Disabilities (OPWDD) is a New York state agency that supports people with developmental disabilities, including but not limited to:

 Services Available